Saurabh1617/GCP-cloud-build-cloud-deploy-service/README.md

 # GCP-cloud-build-cloud-deploy-service through Terraform

-This Repository will be helpful to quickstart an implementation of ci/cd using Cloud Build, Cloud Deploy, Artifact registry, Cloud Run.
+This Repository will be helpful to quickstart an implementation of ci/cd using Cloud Build, Cloud Deploy, Artifact registry, Cloud Run and GKE.

 ## Required Api's